evmts/tevm-monorepo/docs/contributing.md

 // TODO make a walkthrough video

-// TODO make a committment to open source
+// TODO make a commitment to open source

 - Before jumping into a PR be sure to search [existing PRs](https://github.com/evmts/evmts-monorepo/pulls) or [issues](https://github.com/evmts/evmts-monorepo/issues) for an open or closed item that relates to your submission.